This deadline information is for the fall 2018 freshman application. Please don't hesitate to contact us if you have any questions!

 We recommend taking the ACT or SAT prior to your senior year if possible.
 Test scores must be sent directly from the testing agency.

-The exams offered on October 28 (ACT) and October 7 (SAT) will be considered on time for the November 1 first deadline only if you provide the U of M school code listed below when you register for the exam.
+The exams offered on December 9 (ACT) and December 2 (SAT) will be considered on time for the January 1 second deadline only if you provide the U of M school code listed below when you register for the exam.
 We will consider your strongest composite score when we make your admission decision.

 To send your official scores to the University of Minnesota Twin Cities (U of M TC), use the U of M TC codes listed below.